Arjun-G-Ravi/Non-AI-Notes/11_R_programming/03_Data structures.md

 # 3. Matrices
-A matrix is a two dimensional data set with columns and rows.
+A matrix is a two dimensional data set with columns and rows.They  are limited to two dimension.

 - Initialised as mat <- matrix(c(1,2,3,'cow',5,6), nrow = 3, ncol = 2)
 - Index as